CodeMeister362/pinball-connection/README.md

 ## Set Up 🎬

-If you want to expand on this website first clone this repository then copy the SSH code and in your terminal type `git clone (copy paste the SSH code here)` and hit enter. `cd` into the repository and run `npm install`, and `npm start` to open the application in your browser.
+If you want to expand on this website first fork this repository, copy the SSH code and in your terminal type `git clone (copy paste the SSH code here)` and hit enter. `cd` into the repository and run `npm install`, and `npm start` to open the application in your browser.

 ### Opening the application 🎬